What are the four methods for recording evidence at a crash scene?

 Enhance your knowledge for the Maine Criminal Justice Academy Test.
 Utilize flashcards and multiple choice questions with detailed explanations to ace your exam!

-The correct answer identifies the traditional and widely accepted methods for documenting evidence at a crash scene, which are critical for accident reconstruction and legal processes.
+The correct answer identifies the appropriate and commonly used methods for recording evidence at a crash scene: photography, measurements and diagrams, statements, and MRCS reports.

 Subscribe